In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 This PKP School video explains the steps the Section Editor takes to assign reviewers to the submission.
 To watch other videos in this series, visit PKP’s YouTube channel.

 When the submission enters the Review Stage, a notification indicates that Reviewers need to be assigned.

 Note: In the screenshot above, we see the Section Editor’s view.
 Notice the limited Action buttons (only Make Recommendation is available).
-If we were logged in as an Editor, we would see more Action buttons (Request Revisions, Resubmit for Review, Send to Copyediting, Decline Submission).
+If we were logged in as an Editor, we would see more Action buttons (Request Revision, Accept Submission, Decline Submission).

 From the Reviewers panel, you can select Add Reviewer to assign a new Reviewer.